Skip to content

-I work with a system that aggregates sensor data from multiple IoT vendors.
-Each vendor sends temperature in their preferred format:
+The system aggregates sensor data from multiple IoT vendors.
+Each sends temperature in a different unit:

 │ id │ sensor_id │ value │ unit │